hapax/hapax.github.io/assets/teaching.md

 I even remember teaching myself how to add fractions and multiply negative numbers --- at age 15!

-In a philosophy class a few years later, I was introduced to set theory.
+In philosophy class a few years later, I was introduced to set theory.
 Different sorts of infinity, Russell's paradox, Cantor's diagonalisation argument --- all of this not only tickled my philosophical fancy, but a long dormant *aesthetic appreciation* for mathematics.
 It could be beautiful, and just as deep as philosophy.
-I also had a recreational interest in physics, and to paraphrase Galileo, began to see that maths was a formal game played by nature as well as highly evolved monkeys.
+I also had a recreational interest in physics, and to paraphrase Galileo, began to see that maths was a formal game played by nature as well.
 Eventually, I switched from philosophy to maths and physics and never looked back.